CoShare: An Efficient Approach for Redundancy Allocation in NFV: Identifying Correlation among Nodes Due to Network Structural Dependence

 \subsection{Network-Structurally Correlated Nodes}

 As discussed above, even though individual nodes may fail independently, such a failure can affect the communication of other nodes in the network due to the inherent network structural dependence.
-From the definition of the node dependency index, i.e. (\ref{nodedpl}), if node $i$ has a higher-level dependency on node $n$, the failure of node $n$ will result in higher difficulty for the other nodes to reach node $i$.
+From the definition of the node dependency index, i.e., (\ref{nodedpl}), if node $i$ has a higher-level dependency on node $n$, the failure of node $n$ will result in greater difficulty for node $i$ to reach the other nodes in the network.